Sacrifice (Bebe Rexha song)

 "Sacrifice" is a song by American singer-songwriter Bebe Rexha from her second studio album, Better Mistakes (2021).
 The song was written by Rexha, Burns, Pablo Bowman and Peter Rycroft, and produced by Burns.
 Warner released it as the second single from the album for digital download and streaming in various countries on March 5, 2021.
-Combining dance, eurodance, nü-disco and pop music, the song explores the desire to live a love and the pursuit of a man's attention.
+Combining dance, eurodance, nu-disco and pop music, the song explores the desire to live a love and the pursuit of a man's attention.
 It garnered a warm reception from music critics for its music, lyrics and Rexha's vocal delivery.

 "Sacrifice" reached number two on the US Billboard Dance/Mix Show Airplay ranking and attained positionswas within the top 30 on the Adult Top 40 and Mainstream Top 40 charts.
 It peaked at number one in Hungary and number five in Poland, earning a gold certification from the Polish Society of the Phonographic Industry (ZPAV).
 The vampire-themed music video, with references to Blade (1998) and The Matrix (1999), premiered on Rexha's YouTube channel on March 5.
 The video displays the singer as a bloodthirsty vampire leading women through a hospital rampage and a Blade-inspired club ambiance.